(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 What Is Whole Life Insurance?

-As the name implies, whole life insurance is designed to cover your entire lifetime.
-This type of insurance is sometimes called “permanent” life insurance.
+As the name implies, whole life insurance covers your entire lifetime, by design.
+This type of insurance is one type of “permanent” life insurance.

-1. Universal – Offers the ability to adjust premiums and death benefits.
+1. Universal – Offers the ability to adjust premiums and death benefits as well as the potential to build up cash value.

 2. Variable – Offers a variety of ways to invest funds and includes specific tax benefits.

-3. Variable Universal – Combines the features of universal and variable whole life insurance and consists of a savings component.
+3. Variable Universal – Combines the features of universal and variable whole life insurance and consists of a cash value component.

 So Which Is Better – Term or Whole Life Insurance?